WCRP-CMIP/cmip7-cmor-tables/README.md

 Each of these use the tables and the testing CVs JSON file

 * [Simple CMOR demo notebook](cmor_demo.ipynb) ([python script equivalent](scripts/cmor_test.py))
+    * Get the right environment either using conda with `cmor_environment.yml` or pixi using the `pixi.lock` file
 * [Example of "re-cmorising" CMIP6 data](Simple_recmorise_cmip6-cmip7.ipynb)

 Note in particular the lines used to add `cell_measures` metadata to variables.